 To get you started on a low-glycemic version of a Mediterranean eating plan, I highly recommend my newest book, The Mediterranean Method, which includes 50 of my favorite recipes with color photos.
-This book will publish on December 31, 2019 and if you pre-order now, as a bonus, you will receive my Mediterranean Method Cooking Class Videos featuring selected recipes from the book.
+If you order now, as a bonus, you will receive my Mediterranean Method Cooking Class Videos featuring selected recipes from the book.
 These cooking classes provide my best tips for creating beautiful, delicious, and easy-to-prepare Mediterranean meals.
-Click here, to pre-order the book and get my FREE cooking classes.
+Click here, to order the book and get my FREE cooking classes.

 I wish you the very best of health!

 Steven Masley, MD, FAHA, FACN, CNS

 Please share these blogs with your friends and family!

 Send them this link to sign-up to receive my blog posts: www.drmasley.com/